Frequently Asked Questions

 Roger-GPS GNSS Solutions

-ROGER-GNSS solutions offer you uninterrupted GPS, Glonass and Galileo satellite signal service inside buildings, tunnels, shops, and in vehicles.
+ROGER-GPS GNSS solutions offer you uninterrupted GPS, Beidou, Galileo and Glonass satellite signal service inside buildings, tunnels, shops, and in vehicles.

 The ROGER-GPS repeater operates by receiving GPS satellite signals with an antenna located outside the building and re-radiating the signals by a repeater to the indoor area or covered space.

 Use of re-radiated signals means that the GPS receiver is tracking the current GPS status.
 This means that when a GPS receiver is transitioning from covered area to outdoors, the receiver is instantly tracking the location instead of having to perform time consuming acquisition of GPS data.